yu2/100-days-of-code/r1-log.md

 ### R1D76, 77, 78 (2/16)
 Finished "Up and Going" of YDKJS, worked on practice questions from Chapters 1 and 2.

+### R1D79 (2/17)
+Practiced modularization by creating a signup/login page, then spent some time to tweak it on mobile.